tkoyama010/OpenCAE-tkoyama010/README.md

 # Release Notes

 The release notes contain updates for each version, so you can see what's hot right now for development within the library.
-It is September now, so the next version will be released in a while.。 The development itself started in the 90s, and the source code is refactored while maintaining backward compatibility.
+It is September now, so the next version will be released in a while.
+The development itself started in the 90s, and the source code is refactored while maintaining backward compatibility.
-The current development version supports C++14.

-# Installation Instructions @ Ubuntu
+# Installation@ Ubuntu

-Basically, if you use apt or aptitude, you can install it on Ubuntu.
+Now let's install it!
+In Ubuntu, you can install it by apt command.
+It is very easy.
 But it's boring, so I'm going to compile and install it with various libraries.
+You can get source code by wget command.

-# Installation Instructions @ Ubuntu
+# Installation@ Ubuntu

-Use the usual./configure.
+Afeter downloading sources.
+Run ./configure command.
+ There are some options.
 This will verify that the necessary libraries are installed.
-The default user interface for GetFEM is Python 2, but you can optionally switch to Python 3.
+The default user interface for GetFEM is 32bit and Python 2, but you can optionally switch to Python 3.
-The next slide describes the required libraries.

-# Installation Instructions @ Ubuntu

-First, QD and qhull.
-It's easy to say this from the start, but QD is a library that I'm not sure what it's used for.
+So what is the libray is need?

+# Using Library

+There are 4 library need for compile.
+Qhull, MUMPS, LAPACK/BLAS, Numpy/Scipy.
-The message also says don't worry because only certain people use it. qhull is a library used to compute the convex structure, which cuts the mesh.
+Qhull is a library used to compute the convex structure, which cuts the mesh.

-# Installation Instructions @ Ubunt

-Then MUMPS, LAPACK/BLAS, and Numpy Scipy.
-This area is so famous that you may not need to explain it.
-Note that libopenblas-dev is faster than pure blas library.

-# Installation Instructions @ Ubuntu
+FEM use mesh structure to solve, like this.
+MUMPS is the library for parallel calculation which is import to solve big size of FEM.

-This completes the library installation.
+LAPACK/BLAS is the library for Linear Algebra.
+Numpy/Scipy is as you know, the library of Numercal computation in Python.

+# Using Library

+After install these library.
-Then you can do a compile-test install with make & & make check & & make install.
+You can compile make command, make check command to test annd make install command to install.
-I recently noticed that parallel compilation with make-j8 is faster.
-If the test is FAIL, please email the development team.
-If you don't know, you can email the following mailing list in English.
-However, if you want to know the inside of GetFEM before using it, and if you can use the finite element method, It is a good idea to compile.
-But if you only want to use it, installing with apt is better.
-Now you can install by apt with Windows 10 wsl.
-The Python 3 version has not yet been registered in the package, but is pending.

 # To create an object